vatsaaa/mcpoax/mcpoax.md

 ### C. Agent-Specific Interface Design

-One of MCP's central propositions is that LLMs benefit from different API interfaces than human developers.
+One of the central proposition of MCP is that LLMs benefit from different API interfaces than human developers.
 This argument deserves careful examination, as it touches on fundamental questions about how AI systems process and understand information.

-MCP's approach assumes that agents require specialized interfaces with enhanced semantic context, structured error handling, and explicit relationship mapping.
+The MCP approach assumes that agents require specialized interfaces with enhanced semantic context, structured error handling, and explicit relationship mapping.
 This contrasts with the traditional view that LLMs can consume the same descriptive information that makes APIs comprehensible to human developers—clear parameter descriptions, usage examples, and error condition explanations.

 Current research provides evidence for both perspectives.
 [IBM Research's "Framework for Testing and Adapting REST APIs as LLM Tools"](https://arxiv.org/abs/2404.09502)² demonstrates that LLMs can "correctly invoke the API and process its inputs, responses" using conventional REST interfaces when provided with appropriate preprocessing and description enhancement.
 This suggests that the semantic gap between standard APIs and LLM consumption may be bridgeable through improved tooling rather than protocol replacement.

 Conversely, [Microsoft's Semantic Kernel](https://github.com/microsoft/semantic-kernel)¹ successfully imports OpenAPI specifications directly as AI-callable tools, automatically converting REST endpoint descriptions into structured tool interfaces.
 This approach bridges the semantic gap through software enhancement while preserving the underlying REST architecture.

 The question becomes whether the additional semantic structure that MCP provides yields sufficient benefits to justify protocol-level abstraction, or whether similar outcomes could be achieved through enhanced API documentation, improved prompting techniques, and richer semantic annotations within existing specifications.
-MCP's contribution lies in demonstrating that explicit semantic structure does improve agent behavior, though the optimal architectural approach for delivering this structure remains an open question.
+The contribution of MCP lies in demonstrating that explicit semantic structure does improve agent behavior, though the optimal architectural approach for delivering this structure remains an open question.

 ## OpenAPI's Extensibility Opportunities

-While evaluating MCP's approach, it's important to consider how existing standards might evolve to address similar challenges.
+While evaluating the MCP approach, it is important to consider how existing standards might evolve to address similar challenges.
 OpenAPI's mature extensibility mechanisms offer compelling alternatives that could deliver agent-aware capabilities while preserving ecosystem investments and compatibility.

 ### A. Vendor Extensions (`x-` fields)